HOW FAR HAS CORONAVIRUS SPREAD IN MINNESOTA AND WISCONSIN?

 The State Department has also been advising U.S. citizens not to travel on cruise ships, especially older adults and people with underlying health conditions.
 They also recommend avoiding crowded places and non-essential travel, like long plane trips.

 WHAT HELP IS AVAILABLE FOR THOSE OUT OF WORK?

-With all of the businesses closing or limiting their services in response to coronavirus, Minnesota Gov. Tim Walz has eased some of the requirements for getting unemployment.
-Normally you have to be out of work for at least a week, and be searching for a job to qualify, but those requirements are waived.
+With all of the businesses closing or limiting services in response to coronavirus, Minnesota Gov. Tim Walz has eased some of the requirements for receiving unemployment.
+Normally you have to be out of work for at least a week, and be searching for a job to qualify, but those requirements are waived during the pandemic.